Kamalanka: As Sambuka

 Following the fall of the Srivijaya maritime trade network and the end of political turmoil in the Menam Valley in the 10th–11th centuries, Angkor rose and exerted influence in the region.
 Saritpong Khumsong, a Thai scholar, notes that the ancient Nakhon Pathom was referred to as "Sambuka" during this era.
 However, the shallow and unnavigable rivers have resulted in its depopulation.
 The populace relocated 27 kilometers west to settle on the bank of the Mae Klong in present-day Ban Pong district, and this new settlement, according to the Preah Khan inscription, was named after their origins as "Sambukapattana", which means "the port city of Sambuka" or "the land of Sambuka".
 Several scholars also place Sambuka at Nakhon Pathom.
+In the Preah Khan inscription the name stands in a string of six cities of which the other five are read as Lopburi, Suphan Buri, Ratchaburi, Sing Buri and Phetchaburi, and Śamvūkapaṭṭana is the only one that has not been located; Peter Skilling regards a connection between it and the Śāmbūka of the Lopburi inscription as probable but leaves the place unidentified.
+The Ban Pong placement has a chain behind it.
+Cœdès, noting the name Cāmbūka on a Dvaravati-style Buddha recovered at Lopburi, went no further than the Menam valley; Phōngsi Wanasin and Thiwa Supcanya located it at Ban Pong under code no. 10.2 of their survey, following M. C. Subhadradis Diskul, who in 1966 quoted Tri Amatyakul's proposal without endorsing it and printed a plan of the supposed site.
 During the Thonburi and early Rattanakosin periods, the city was referred to as "Kosi Narai" (โกสินารายณ์).
 Numerous artifacts with the Angkorian style have been discovered at the site, but are sparingly found in the ancient Nakhon Pathom.